RodrigoBervig/cpp-benchmarker/README.md

 # cpp-benchmarker
-A simple c++ benchmarking class to test sorting and classification algorithms from INF01124 - Data Classification and Data Searching
+A simple c++ benchmarking class to test sorting and classification algorithms created by me for INF01124 - Data Classification and Data Searching